All AC Screenings & Events are Vaccinated-Only

 Since it began screening films to the public in 1985, the American Cinematheque has provided diverse film programming and immersive in-person discussions and events with thousands of filmmakers and luminaries, presenting new and repertory cinema to Los Angeles.

-Series will continue throughout 2022
+Series will continue through April 2023

 Home / Perpetratin’ Realism: 1990’s Black Film